Skip to main content

 remember and mutableStateOf

 Composable functions can use the remember API to store an object in memory.
-A value computed by remember is stored in the Composition during initial composition, and the stored value is returned during recomposition. remember can be used to store both mutable and immutable objects.
+A value computed by remember is stored in the Composition during initial composition, and the stored value is returned during recomposition.
+Remember can be used to store both mutable and immutable objects.

 mutableStateOf creates an observable MutableState, which is an observable type integrated with the compose runtime.